whatever555/vanity/README.md

 ### Default Colorschemes
-`VanityLoadDefaultColortheme`: Set colourtheme to default (for current filetype if set, otherwise it will set to 'allFiles' default type)
+`VanityLoadDefaultColorscheme`: Set colourscheme to default (for current filetype if set, otherwise it will set to 'allFiles' default type)

 Recommended Mappings
 ------------